-The problem in this form has been investigated in some recent papers, such as P.E.
-Maing\'{e} and A. Moudafi \cite{MM} and N.T.
-An and N.M.
-Nam \cite{AN}.
-The special structure of this problem allows us the use of the powerful tools in convex analysis and convex optimization problem.
+The problem in this form has been investigated in some recent papers, such as Maing\'{e} and Moudafi \cite{MM} and An and Nam \cite{AN}.
+The special structure of this problem allows us the use of the powerful tools in convex analysis and convex optimization.
 The differentiability of $\varphi$ and the convexity of $g$ and $h$ of the objective function would be employed to develop appropriate tools from both theoretical and algorithmic point of views.

-When $\varphi$ is convex ($\varphi\equiv 0$), the function $f$ is called {\it DC function} ({\bf D}ifference of two {\bf C}onvex function).
+When $\varphi$ is convex (or $\varphi\equiv 0$), the function $f$ is called a {\it DC function} ({\bf D}ifference of two {\bf C}onvex function).
 It is worth mentioning that the class of DC functions contains all lower $\mathcal{C}^2$ function and is closed under all operations usually considered in optimization.
-Some interesting optimality conditions and duality theorems related to DC programs are given, see \cite{FK, HK, SK}, for example.
+Some theoretical aspects, such as optimality conditions and duality theorems, related to DC programs are studied in the literature; see, e.g., \cite{FK, HK, SK}.

 For solving DC programs from the convex analysis approach, DC algorithms (DCA), based on local optimality conditions and duality in DC programming, have been introduced by T. Pham Dinh \cite{PS} in 1986 as an extension of the subgradient algorithms to DC programming and extensively developed by H.A.
 Le Thi and T. Pham Dinh \cite{TA2} since 1994.
 Since then many authors have contributed to providing mathematical foundation for the algorithm and making it accessible for application, see \cite{AT1, AT2, ATM, ANT, DC, TA1} and references quoted therein.